|

 night arrival was too late for early registration it was pretty cool to

 step into 6 inches of fresh in the condo parking lot.
+On Monday morning, registration was a breeze and even skipping the

 mass welcome announcements was refreshing.
 We went to straight to our